Dwindling growth options push Samsung Elec to M&A

 Samsung’s acquisition of U.S.-based computer maker AST Research in the mid-1990s ended in closure after a series of losses and a failure to retain research staff.

-“Samsung does need to take these kinds of risks at some point, but the question is whether the company has the ability to successfully integrate the companies,” said Chang Sea-jin, a business professor at Korea Advanced Institute of Science and Technology and author of “Sony Vs Samsung”. ($1 = 1,080.9500 won) (Additional reporting by Sohee Kim)
+“Samsung does need to take these kinds of risks at some point, but the question is whether the company has the ability to successfully integrate the companies,” said Chang Sea-jin, a business professor at Korea Advanced Institute of Science and Technology and author of “Sony Vs Samsung”. ($1 = 1,080.9500 won) (Additional reporting by Sohee Kim; Editing by Will Waterman)